anthology-inc/at23-power-automate-workshop/README.md

 10. Select `Flow bot` from the `Choose Post` field
 11. Select `Chat with Flow bot` in the `Post in` field
-12. Enter in your email address in the `Recipient` field
+12. Enter in your email address in the `Recipient` field (Use a recepient in your sandbox or target environment)
 13. Enter `Hello World!` in the `Message` field.

 ![Screenshot of the post a message dialog](screenshots/05.png)